Table of Contents

 Indeed, fashion is cyclical.
-Some trends come and go and then, make a come back.
+Some trends come and go and then, make a comeback.
 This year, it’s all about pieces that are big and bold.
-While these trends emerged in the past, they come back reinvented to suit the taste of modern and stylish men and women.
+While these trends emerged in the past, they are reinvented to suit the tastes of modern and stylish men and women.

 What other jewelry trends have you spotted?
 Let us know in the comment section!